metomic/blog/_posts/2019-05-31-become-a-libra.md

 ---
 layout: post
 title:  "Did you know you can solve your problems with Cryptocurrency?"
+description: "Facebook announces new cryptocurrency project titled Libra.
+Can people trust Facebook with financial information?"
 categories: ["Weekly Roundup"]
 author: "Georgia Iacovou"
 socialImage: /images/libra.png